Succeeding in Recruitment Tests and Exercises

 Imagine that you've just succeeded in your first round interview with an industry-leading organization.
 Now you've been asked to attend an assessment center, where you'll be tested on your communication, problem solving and teamwork skills.

 You've never attended an assessment center before, and it sounds quite intimidating.
 So, how do you prepare for these tests and scenarios to ensure that you put your knowledge, your experience, and your skills in the best light?
 In this article, we'll look at assessment centers: what they are, how they work, and how you can prepare for them thoroughly.

-The term "assessment center" can be misleading; often, they aren't actual "centers."
+The term "assessment center" can be misleading.
+Often, they aren't actual "centers."
 Rather, they're a series of tests, activities, and simulation exercises that organizations use to select the right person for the right role.
-Usually, several assessors monitor your performance throughout the course of the assessment, which can last anything from a few hours to several days.
+Usually, several assessors monitor your performance throughout the course of the assessment, which can last from a few hours to several days.

 Some organizations use assessment centers after an initial interview, to see how candidates will react in situations that might occur in the role that they've applied for.

 For example, if you're applying for a management role in a customer call center, you'd likely go through role-playing scenarios where you'd have to manage an unhappy customer over the phone.
 You might be tested on your ability to multitask, or on your ability to lead a virtual team.
 And you might be asked to come up with a plan detailing how you'd increase customer satisfaction with each call.

 Alternatively, if you're applying for an IT position, you might go through several troubleshooting scenarios.
 The organization might also test your ability to coach non-IT professionals, and assess your ability to solve problems effectively.

 Assessment centers are useful, for you as well as for the organization.